How Jewellery Can Be Sustainable

 While the usual suspects like energy, transport and forestry have been considered, however, there are also issues that concern each and every industry, including jewellery.
 A jewellers in Buckinghamshire can’t replant the Amazon, but there is still a part to play.

-Indeed, the of the impact the jewellery trade can have when it reported on a fierce debate in the Indian state of Madhya Pradesh, where it is reckoned a billion dollars of diamonds lie beneath the Buxwaha Forest, home to several endangered species.
+Indeed, the BBC raised the issue of the impact the jewellery trade can have when it reported on a fierce debate in the Indian state of Madhya Pradesh, where it is reckoned a billion dollars of diamonds lie beneath the Buxwaha Forest, home to several endangered species.

 While conservationists want to stop the mine, fearing deforestation, the state government argues it will bring jobs and prosperity.